partyckip/partyckip.github.io/_posts/2018-05-31-YubiKey-PGP-setup.md

 Toggle all actions and leave only Certify.

     gpg --expert --full-generate-key
-    gpg (GnuPG) 2.2.7; Copyright (C) 2018 Free Software Foundation, Inc.
-    This is free software: you are free to change and redistribute it.
-    There is NO WARRANTY, to the extent permitted by law.

     gpg: keybox 'C:/Users/John Smith/AppData/Roaming/gnupg/pubring.kbx' created
     Please select what kind of key you want: